 - Advocate to gain support and approval for library and gallery services in the community

 - Cultivate positive partnerships with community leaders

-- Conduct annual performance appraisals for the CEO
+- Conduct annual performance appraisals of the CEO

 Board members will be reimbursed for travel and other expenses incurred while conducting Board approved business.
 A cheque request including receipts for all expenses should to be submitted to the Chair for approval and to the CEO for reimbursement.